How Anger Damages Relationships. Why your relationships fail

 Uncovering the Anger Iceberg: Understanding the Hidden Triggers and Emotions

-In this blog post, we will explore the concept of the anger iceberg and how it can help us understand the hidden triggers and emotions behind our anger.
+In this blog post, we will delve deeper into the anger iceberg theory, exploring how it helps reveal the hidden triggers and emotions underlying our anger.

 What does it mean to be angry?